-We have reviewed the accompanying consolidated balance sheet of Visteon Corporation and its subsidiaries as of March 31, 2004, and the related consolidated statement of income for each of the three-month periods ended March 31, 2004 and March 31, 2003 and the condensed consolidated statement of cash flows for the three-month periods ended March 31, 2004 and March 31, 2003.
-These interim financial statements are the responsibility of the Company's management.
+We have reviewed the accompanying consolidated balance sheet of Visteon Corporation and its subsidiaries as of March 31, 2004, and the related consolidated statement of income for each of the three-month periods ended March 31, 2004 and March 31, 2003 and the condensed consolidated statement of cash flows for the three-month periods ended March 31, 2004 and March 31, 2004 and March 31, 2003 and the condensed consolidated statement of cash flows for the three-month periods ended March 31, 2004 and March 31, 2004 and March 31, 2003 and the condensed consolidated statement of cash flows for the three-month periods ended March 31, 2004 and March 31, 2004 and March 31, 2003 and the condensed consolidated statement of cash flows for the three-month periods ended March 31, 2004 and March 31, 2004 and March 31, 2003 and the condensed consolidated statement of cash flows for the three-month periods ended March 31, 2004 and March 31, 2004 and March 31, 2003.

-We conducted our review in accordance with standards established by the American Institute of Certified Public Accountants.
+We conducted our review in accordance with the standards of the Public Company Accounting Oversight Board (United States).
 A review of interim financial information consists principally of applying analytical procedures and making inquiries of persons responsible for financial and accounting matters.
-It is substantially less in scope than an audit conducted in accordance with generally accepted auditing standards, the objective of which is the expression of an opinion regarding the financial statements taken as a whole.
+It is substantially less in scope than an audit conducted in accordance with the standards of the Public Company Accounting Oversight Board (United States), the objective of which is the expression of an opinion regarding the financial statements taken as a whole.
 Accordingly, we do not express such an opinion.